Channapha Khamvongsa, Executive Director

 Bridget Johnson, Policy Associate

 Bridget Johnson is a recent graduate of the University of Wisconsin-Madison with a dual major in Political Science and Southeast Asian Studies.
-Her interest in Southeast Asia arose after spending a year in Indonesia as a Rotary Exchange Student, and has further grown from studying the region in its historical, political, and linguistic angles throughout her college years.
-She hopes to translate her regional knowledge and passion for human rights into a career in the public or non-profit sector.
+Her interest in Southeast Asia arose after spending a year in Indonesia as a Rotary Exchange Student, and further grew from studying the region in its historical, political, and linguistic angles throughout her college years.
+Her passion for human rights in the region landed her at Legacies.
 She is a past recipient of the Foreign Language and Area Studies Fellowship and is an alumna of the U.S. Department of State Critical Language Scholarship program.